ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 Note that the KubeRay operator can manage many Ray clusters running at different Ray versions.
 Thus, from a scalability and compatibility perspective, there is no need to run one KubeRay operator per Kubernetes namespace.
-Run a namespace-scoped KubeRay operator only if necessary, e.g. for Kubernetes permissions-related reasons.
+Run a namespace-scoped KubeRay operator only if necessary, e.g. to accommodate permissions constraints in your Kubernetes cluster.

 ### Specifying resource quantities.
 Ray pod CPU, GPU, and memory capacities are detected from container resource limits and advertised to Ray.

-The interface for specifying Ray resource overrides with KubeRay is different:
+The interface for overriding the resource capacities advertised to Ray is different:
 Resource overrides must be specified in `rayStartParams`.
 For example, you may wish to prevent the Ray head pod from running Ray workloads by labelling the head as having 0 CPU capacity.